ImComfortable/Dust-InventoryAgent/README.md

 # Main purpose
 Build a simple agent who can be integraded with a platform, and work together to automate inventory management, manege asset and give us a help in audict.

-I already make a "plataform", is simple, but usefull. link:
+I already make a "plataform", is simple, but usefull:

 # Agent features:
 - PC Model